bobheadxi/bobheadxi.github.io/_posts/2018-8-1-rtrade-techologies.md

 * **designing, building, and deploying a new [IPFS node orchestration and registry agent](https://github.com/RTradeLtd/Nexus)** that serves as the backbone for Temporal's private network service.
-The service handles automated and on-demand deployment, resource management, metadata persistence, and fine-grained access control for IPFS nodes running within Docker containers.
+The service handles automated and on-demand deployment, resource management, metadata persistence, and fine-grained access control for IPFS nodes running within Docker containers. ([blog post](/_posts/2019-4-20-ipfs-orchestrator.md))
 * revamping [RTrade's **search engine service**](https://github.com/RTradeLtd/Lens)
   for improved results, more structured data management, improved performance, a new gRPC-based API, and new features like OCR capabilities